themisir/themisir.com/content/posts/memoization-optimize-expensive-function-calls.md

 }
 ```

 This implementation is good enough for most use cases.
-But let's see how much futher we can optimize this implementation.
+But let's see how much further we can optimize this implementation.

-Let's say you are working on a game and for some reason you need to calculate factorial of some number on each frame (est: 60 times per second).
+Let's say you are working on a game and for some reason you need to calculate factorial of some number on each frame (est.: 60 times per second).
 Games is one of the types of software that you have to count on time each function takes.
 Because you usually have less than 16 milliseconds to calculate everything and draw them on to screen + prepare for the next update.
-Our "optimized" factorial function might get job done for some time, but at some point the time it takes to calculate result will become noticable, especially if you're working with big numbers.
+Our "optimized" factorial function might get job done for some time, but at some point the time it takes to calculate result will become noticeable, especially if you're working with big numbers.

 So...
 Let's see what we can do?
 Let's calculate a bunch of factorials by hand: